 SELECT * FROM customers;

-So this is how you can update the one record of the table using the UPDATE query in PostgreSQL.
+This is how you can update a single record in a table using the UPDATE query in PostgreSQL.

-Till now you have learned how to update a single record at a time PostgreSQL UPDATE query.
-In simple words, When you have to modify multiple records at the same time you can also do that using the UPDATE query.
+Till now, you have learned how to update a single record at a time using a PostgreSQL UPDATE query.
+In simple words, when you have to modify multiple documents at the same time, you can also do that using the UPDATE query.

-For example, I will use the same table that is used in the above section.
+For example, I will use the same table as in the previous section.
 Now you want to update the account status of the customers from inactive to active.

-If you see the table there are three customers Michael, Robert, and Emma with account status equal to inactive.
+As shown in the table, there are three customers, Michael, Robert, and Emma, with an account status of ‘inactive’.

-Let’s update the account status using the below code.
+Let’s update the account status using the code below.

 UPDATE customers